Online Eid Milan organised by Jamia Milia Islamia

 Muslims celebrate Eid inside homes, mosques empty

 "May we live in the light of God's grace and blessings!
-It is only in consonance with austerities that we maintain social distancing and celebrate this Eid-ul-fitr joyfully with robust hopes in our hearts," the vice-chancellor said.
+It is only in consonance with austerities that we maintain social distancing and celebrate this Eid-ul-Fitr joyfully with robust hopes in our hearts," the vice-chancellor said.